SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

 <p><a href="/docs/beta"><span className="beta">Beta</span></a></p>

-With our configuration-based (_config-based_) cloud source, you can collect log data from vendor APIs with a modular configuration.
+With our Universal Connector (_config-based_) cloud source, you can collect log data from vendor APIs with a modular configuration.
 The goal of this source is for Sumo Logic to expand the configuration modules over time giving greater compatibility with vendor APIs, but to acknowledge complex APIs will still require a specific cloud source and not be compatible with this source.

 ## Setup